-Lighting the Way to Life We are here for the brokenhearted, the lonely, the sick, the weary, for those who need forgiveness.
+Helping People Experience Jesus in a Life-Changing Way We are here for the brokenhearted, the lonely, the sick, the weary, for those who need forgiveness.
 Here, marriages are restored, relationships are mended, the sick are made well, and strength is renewed.
 We are here to help people … Read More »

 Eagle LifeChurch has several Serve Teams that make our vision of Helping People Experience Jesus in a Life-Changing Way possible.
 These … Read More »